Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYes.

-Speaker AAnyway, he heard this song somehow and they had a podcast by the same name.
+Speaker AAnyway, he heard this song, Tom, and they had a podcast by the same name.

 Speaker ACan we use.